ccamel/awesome-ccamel/README.md

 - [study8677/repobrain](https://github.com/study8677/repobrain) - 🧠 RepoBrain (formerly Antigravity) — Give your repo a brain.
 ChatGPT for your codebase: works in Claude Code, Cursor, Codex, Windsurf & more.
 - [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font icons for IDE and terminal, fine-grained customization options. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1，细粒度的自定义选项
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
 - [taishi-i/awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of open source GitHub repositories related to ChatGPT, the OpenAI API, and Codex.
-Searchable via Claude Code skills.
+Searchable via Claude Code  and Codex skills.
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local-first code intelligence graph for MCP and CLI.
 Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo workflows.